mie-lab/anp_bike_network_evaluation/README.md

 ## Data and Reproducibility:

    - Input data specific to this workflow can be [downloaded](https://doi.org/10.5281/zenodo.14839760) and should be placed in the `data_submission/input/` folder to match the directory structure above.
+In addition, create `output` folder inside `data_submission/` if it is not there.
    - The input data was generated using methodologies described in: metrics [[1]](#references) and road network [[2,3]](#references) and as part of the _blinded for peer review_ project.
 Contextual data was downloaded from [Zurich City Data Registry](https://data.stadt-zuerich.ch/) together with meta-information.
    - The full workflow has been tested on Windows operating system, Lenovo ThinkPad X1 (12th Gen Intel(R) Core(TM) i7-1260P 2.10 GHz) and took up to 10 min.